prophetarmed/blog/content/posts/personal/blogifesto.md

 start this blog up because I:
 - Believe in an internet separate from unnecessarily bloaty SPAs - free from badly written, and even worse, client-side JavaScript
-- I need a personal outlet.
+- Need a personal outlet.

 I lack motivation to do things unless I codify them in some way, or am able to express them in some way.
 I listen to the most music when I feel involved in certain online communities for small periods